-Both hookworm species have similar life cycles.
+The hookworm species that reach maturity in the human intestine have similar life cycles.
 Eggs passed in the stool hatch in 1 to 2 days (if they are deposited in a warm, moist place on loose soil) and release rhabditiform larvae, which molt once to become slender filariform larvae in 5 to 10 days.
-The larvae can survive 3 to 4 wk if environmental conditions are favorable.
+The larvae can survive 3 to 4 weeks if environmental conditions are favorable.
 Filariform larvae penetrate human skin when people walk barefoot on or otherwise come into direct contact with infested soil.

 Chronic blood loss leads to iron deficiency anemia.
 Development of anemia depends on worm burden and the amount of absorbable iron in the diet.

 Ancylostoma braziliense and Ancylostoma caninum are hookworms that have cats and dogs as the primary hosts.
 These hookworms cannot complete their life cycle in humans.
 If their larvae penetrate human skin, they typically wander in the skin, causing cutaneous larva migrans, rather than migrate to the intestine.

 Rarely, A. caninum larvae migrate to the intestine, where they may cause eosinophilic enterocolitis.
 However, they do not cause significant blood loss and anemia, and because they do not mature to full adulthood, they do not lay eggs (making diagnosis difficult).
 Such intestinal infection may be asymptomatic or cause acute abdominal pain and eosinophilia.